Washington State Opportunity Scholarship (WSOS) 101

 - Gonzaga University, Pacific Lutheran University, Seattle Pacific University, Seattle University, UW Seattle, or Washington State University (WSU Spokane, WSU Tri-Cities, WSU Vancouver).

-- Must have completed at least one semester or two quarters in your DNP or MSN program.
+- Must have completed at least one term (semester or quarter) in your DNP or MSN program.

 - Must have at least 75% of your program’s required clinical hours left to complete.

 - Be enrolled full-time as defined by your DNP program or part-time as defined by your MSN program

 - Be in good academic standing as defined by your DNP or MSN program.

 - Intend to practice in a Washington state MUA or HPSA for at least two years after program completion.

 - Commit to sharing job attainment data post-degree completion with WSOS.

 Washington Medically Underserved Areas (MUA) and Health Professional Shortage Areas (HPSA)